 - You’ve got an adapted role at The ER Network, what’s changed?

 Ans.
-I now have an additional role within ER Network called the Firm Development Coach.
-In the past anyone joining Intrinsic / ER network had a Sales Process Manager from Intrinsic assigned to them in order to achieve Competent Adviser status.
+I now have an additional role within The ER Network called the Firm Development Coach.
+In the past anyone joining The ER Network had a Sales Process Manager from Intrinsic assigned to them in order to achieve Competent Adviser status.
 The process has changed and now all new entrants come under my direction.
 This means my workload has increased dramatically within a training environment.

 - How many advisors have you trained since the start of the year?